betheden/hebrew-grammar/content/person_second.rst

 The second person is the person(s) that is spoken to.
 Both for a single person and for a group of people, English uses "you", or "your".

-The second person is only used in direct speech.
+.. note:: The second person is only used in direct speech.

 Form
 ----